Hadrien David: 2024: Le Mans Cup title assault

 At the start of 2024, David joined Fabien Michal and R-ace GP for the final round of the Prototype Winter Series, where overtakes on Rik Koen and Danny Soufi during the second stint earned David his first LMP3 victory.
 This preceded David's assault at the 2024 Le Mans Cup, which he contested for R-ace alongside the bronze-ranked Michal.
 The pair finished second in the Barcelona season opener, David losing the lead to Tommy Foster late in the race.
 In Le Castellet, the combination of a spin by Michal prior to his pit stop and a mandatory pit stop handicap time penalty (given to Michal for his strong performance at Barcelona) conspired to demote David to eighth at the start of his stint.
 David charged forward forcefully, being the fastest driver on the circuit and progressing to third.

 During the Road to Le Mans event, David once again recovered lost time during the pit stop in race 2 and finished third on track, before dropping to fifth thanks to a corner cutting penalty.
 Misfortune followed at Spa, where a pole by Michal was undone by a multi-car pileup on lap 1 which forced the R-ace entry to retire.
 Another Michal pole led to a dominant performance at Mugello, David crossing the line 42 seconds ahead of the second-placed car to claim the championship lead.
 In the final round at Portimão, a badly-timed safety car period dropped the team back to 14th; they lost out on the title by 5.5 points.

 2025: Le Mans Cup title, GT4

+David led R-ace GP to the Le Mans Cup title in 2025.

 David remained at R-ace for the 2025 Le Mans Cup season, partnering Hugo Schwarze in the new Duqueine D09 chassis.

-With a tightly-fought win at Silverstone, David and Schwarze clinched the LMP3 title with one round to spare.
+In round 1 at Barcelona, David recovered to eighth after Schwarze had received a drive-through penalty for avoidable contact.
+After finishing fifth in Le Castellet, David finished second in the first Road to Le Mans race, having been overtaken by eventual race winner Adrien Closmenil after the pit stop phase.
+In race 2 of the weekend, David and Schwarze finished second again, the latter being unable to get past Matteo Quintarelli on the final lap.
+In Spa, David claimed pole during a rainy qualifying session, before driving out a dominant gap to win the race by 14 seconds.
+With a tightly-fought win at Silverstone, where David successfully defended the lead against Romain Favre in a last-lap battle, David and Schwarze clinched the LMP3 title with one round to spare.
+David also secured victory in the final round, creating a 21-second gap after passing the leading Inter Europol Competition entry.